 Next month Skipton Camerata’s founder and artistic director will conduct a programme of romantic and at times tempestuous music including Haydn’s ‘Fire Symphony’.
-We sat down with Ben to ask him about the concert and about Camerata’s future plans.
+We sat down with Ben to ask him about' Sturm und Drang' and about Camerata’s future plans.

 For the concert in Christ Church on 6th March you’ve chosen Haydn’s Symphony No 59, nicknamed the ‘Fire’ Symphony.
 Out of Haydn’s 104 symphonies, why did you choose this one?

 Oh we’re spoilt for choice when it comes to Haydn, he was that prolific.
 In fact, he’s known as the ‘father of the symphony’ because it’s largely down to him that the symphony took on the form it did.
 He was a big influence on Mozart, and many of Haydn’s symphonies are just as good as the best of Mozart’s.
 And of course he was Beethoven’s teacher.
 The 'Fire' Symphony is typical of the period, volatile and theatrical.
 Actually, the other symphonies he wrote around this period - late 1760s, early 1770s - are just as fiery as this one but we think this one maybe got its nickname because he used the same music in a play called The Conflagration.

 You've called the concert ‘Dance of the Furies’.
 Why?